-Markku is specialized in materials & nanotechnology, advanced manufacturing and cleantech.
+Markku is working as a Principal Consultant at Spinverse and is specialized in materials & nanotechnology, advanced manufacturing and cleantech.
 He has wide experience covering scientific research in academia, strategic application oriented R&D and practical product development applying new materials in many industrial applications as well as running large multi-partner innovation programs to successful results.

 At Spinverse his main activity is innovation management, but he also contributes regularly to technology reports, feasibility studies, innovation events, commercialization activities, project building and other case studies in his expertise areas.

 Currently he is leading the ambitious multi-partner project LuxTurrim5G, driven by Nokia Bell Labs with other 11 partners.
 This joint project will enable new digital services and business opportunities for a real smart city, developing and demonstrating single fast 5G network based on smart light poles with integrated antennas, base stations, sensors, screens and other devices.

 Recently, as Program manager of the DIMECC Materials programs (2014-2017), Breakthrough Steels & Applications (BSA) and Hybrid Materials (HYBRIDS), which he was also building, he has led these novel industry-driven public-private partnership (PPP) programs from ideas to high impact results.
 The programs built & run parallelly gathered together 68 companies, all leading Finnish research groups and selected top-notch international partners.
 One unique element built-in was the industry driven DIMECC Breakthrough materials Doctoral School with 38 inter-linked doctoral projects solving together the critical research problems with industry through application driven digitalized materials R&D. Earlier as Program manager of the FIMECC DEMAPP program (2009-2014) he has been contributing to developing the best practices for such specific PPP programs, in addition to driving the work towards significant results.